 Instead, do kind things for him, just like you do for your kids, even little ones, like bringing back physical touch or goodbye kisses before the workday starts.
 Or making him coffee in the morning or telling him something you heard about his favorite sports team.
 He’ll notice, trust me.

 Do fun stuff together.

 Yes, and not just with the kids!
 Regular date nights are beyond critical but do other stuff too.
 We just had a Movie Tavern theater open and we LOVE that we can play games before and after the movie – and all-in-one date.
 And we love celebrating when our gym has grown up events or going to local festivals or ballgames.
 Even if you are with your kids, make your own inside jokes.
 The two of you need things that are for NO ONE else, not even the kids.
 That builds your relationship.

 Ok, I can’t say this enough: exercise is good, good, GOOD for your libido!
 And believe me, a new curve sparks his fancy again.
 Sure, my man might not notice a new dress or pair of boots but he is ALL over my newly toned thigh muscles. 😉 Exercise is also good for your mood and mental health, so you’re more likely to be more radiant and joyful.
 That will make you more attractive.

 But it’s not just that you’re looking better.
-According to Fitness.com, “Studies have shown that women who frequently exercise become aroused more quickly and are able to reach an orgasm faster and more intensely.”
+According to a 2010 study, women who frequently exercise had a faster libido response than those that didn’t.”
 THAT’S good for both of you because marital intimacy should be a two-way street!